aabagdi/Eudyptula/README.md

 3. Normalizes each sample against a running envelope and quantizes it to one of **Quantize** levels, then packs it as a 16-bit word.
 With **Quantize** off, the normalized sample keeps its full 16-bit resolution and the cipher is the only thing coloring it.
 4. Runs every 8 samples (16 bytes) through AES-256-ECB.
 Each passphrase also derives a *key profile*, applied around the cipher itself: a byte-whitening mask, a shuffle of the output sample slots, and three macro axes (subdivision, tone tilt and sparsity), each level-compensated.
 This is why two keys of the same length give audibly different timbres rather than statistically identical noise.
 5. Passes through `8 - Corrupt` samples of the block as plain quantized audio, so **Corrupt** sweeps continuously from clean to fully ciphered.
-6. Optionally freezes and repeats a ciphered block **Hold** times, for stuttered, glitch-loop textures.
+6. Optionally reuses each ciphered block for **Hold** carrier cycles.
+Since one block is one cycle of the carrier, repeating it makes the wet waveform genuinely periodic — so high Hold sounds smoother and more tonal, not glitchier.
 7. Gates the wet signal below a **Sensitivity**-controlled threshold with a soft knee, so silence stays silent instead of gargling.
 8. Mixes wet against dry, then matches the output loudness to the input using a K-weighted running measurement, applies the output **Gain**, and passes the result through a soft limiter.